 Scully, whose vivid yet simplistic description of a baseball game has thrilled fans for years, joined Hall of Fame announcer Red Barber and Connie Desmond as part of the Brooklyn Dodgers' broadcast team in 1950, just a year after graduating from Fordham University.
 Scully, who played outfield for two seasons on Fordham's baseball team, called baseball, basketball and football games for the University's radio station.
-In 1982, 32 years after he first became a Dodger broadcaster, he reached the pinnacle of his sparkling career in baseball when he was inducted into the Broadcaster's wing of the National Baseball Hall of Fame as the Ford C. Frick Award recipient.
+In 1982, 32 years after he called his first Dodger game, he reached the pinnacle of his career in baseball when he was inducted into the Broadcaster's wing of the National Baseball Hall of Fame as the Ford C. Frick Award recipient.

 In 2009, Scully was inducted into the National Association of Broadcasters Hall of Fame, which recognizes individuals and programs that have made a significant and lasting contribution to the broadcasting industry.
-The NAB represents more than 8,300 radio and television broadcasters before the Federal Communications Commission and Congress and a plaque in his honor will be permanently displayed at the NAB building in Washington, DC.
-Previous inductees to the NAB Radio Hall of Fame include Mel Allen, Gene Autry, Red Barber, Jack Buck, George Burns, Harry Caray, Bing Crosby, Herbert Hoover, Bob Hope, Casey Kasem, Larry King, Rush Limbaugh, Edward Murrow, Ronald Reagan and Orson Welles.
+A plaque in his honor is permanently displayed at the NAB building in Washington, DC.
+Previous inductees to the NAB Radio Hall of Fame include Mel Allen, Gene Autry, Red Barber, Jack Buck, George Burns, Harry Caray, Bing Crosby, Bob Hope, Casey Kasem, Larry King, Rush Limbaugh, Edward Murrow and Ronald Reagan.

 Scully's voice is often dubbed the "soundtrack to summer" in Los Angeles, where generations of fans have grown up listening to him call Dodger games.
-In 2011, he will continue to call all Dodger home games and the club's road games against NL West and AL West opponents.
+He continues to call all Dodger home games and road games in California and Arizona.
 While Scully handles all nine innings of the team's television broadcasts, the first three innings of each of his games is simulcast on radio.

-As such, in 2005, USA Today ranked the Dodgers' radio broadcast team as Major League Baseball's best, based on a technical rating, a fan rating and an entertainment rating.
+As such, in 2005, USA Today ranked the Dodgers' radio broadcast team as MLB's best, based on a technical rating, a fan rating and an entertainment rating.
 Scully and his colleagues, Rick Monday and Charley Steiner, earned 28.5 points out of a possible 30.

 On April 21, 2001, the press box at Dodger Stadium was named in Scully's honor.
-In addition to his Dodger broadcasts, the multi-talented broadcaster called play-by-play for National Football League games and PGA Tour events on CBS-TV from 1975-82 and play-by-play for Major League Baseball's Game of the Week, three World Series and four All-Star Games on NBC-TV from 1983-89.
+In addition to his Dodger broadcasts, the legendary broadcaster has called play-by-play for NFL games and PGA Tour events on CBS-TV from 1975-82 and play-by-play for Major League Baseball's Game of the Week, three World Series and four All-Star Games on NBC-TV from 1983-89.
 Scully also called play-by-play for the World Series on CBS Radio from 1990-97.
 In all, he has called 25 World Series and 12 All-Star Games.

 In 2009, Scully hosted "Scully & Wooden for the Kids" alongside UCLA coaching legend John Wooden.
 The once-in-a-lifetime event featured Scully and Wooden sharing insights, philosophies, memories and wisdom before a sold-out audience of more than 7,000 people.
-Proceeds from the event benefited Mattel Children's Hospital UCLA and Childrens Hospital Los Angeles and City of Hope through ThinkCure!, the official charity of the Los Angeles Dodgers.
+Proceeds from the event benefited Mattel Children's Hospital UCLA, Children's Hospital Los Angeles and City of Hope through ThinkCure!, the official charity of the Los Angeles Dodgers.

 Scully portrayed himself in "For Love of the Game," the 1999 Universal Pictures release starring Kevin Costner.
 During the 1999 World Series, Scully served as master of ceremonies at Major League Baseball's All-Century Team unveiling at Atlanta's Turner Field.
 He was named best of the century in Los Angeles Sports broadcasting by the Long Beach Press-Telegram and the poet laureate of baseball by USA Today.
 He has also lent his voice to Sony Playstation's MLB video game.